jfalxa/wchooks/README.md

 Create a dynamic state that triggers a rerender when it is changed through the returned setter.

 Successive synchronous calls to any setters will be batched and trigger only one update.
-This is also true for the setters of `useReducer`, `useStore`, `useAttributes` and `useProperties`.
+This is also true for the setters of `useReducer`, `useAttributes` and `useProperties`.

 ```typescript
 interface Setter<T> {